 Relying on sales figures isn’t granular enough to tell you whether your business is growing at a steady rate.
 You should also pay attention to how much your customers are spending on each order.
 Is this number going up, staying flat, or declining, and why?

 Digital marketing is a multi-platform activity.
-In order to determine ROI, you need to know which marketing channels are most effective at generating buzz and which ones work best to convert leads to paying customers.
+In order to determine the ROI of your digital marketing, you need to know which marketing channels are most effective at generating buzz and which ones work best to convert leads to paying customers.

 However, it goes deeper than that.
 You could get a higher percentage of people responding organically to an ad campaign or social platform, but convert more of them from an activity with a smaller percentage of respondents.
 Look at percentages of engagement from platform to platform, but also the rate of conversion within each platform.